 The Atacama Desert’s tourist town is bohemian and cool, with its main streets full of white and pale brown adobe (mud bricks) buildings.
 Life here revolves around tourism, with over a hundred tour operators, plenty of restaurants (from budget to fine dining) and bars.

 I hope you’ve enjoyed reading about the top things to do in the Atacama Desert!
-Are you planning to visit the Atacama Desert?
+Are you planning to visit soon?
 Which places can’t you want to see for yourself?
 Let me know in the comments below!